7AtAri/LFLV/README.md

 a visual vocabulary for Las Vegas is documented manually by domain experts.

 ## Data
-1) Publicly available images of the city of Las Vegas will be collected with webscaping. possible datasources:
+**1) webscaping** Publicly available images of the city of Las Vegas will be collected possible datasources:
 - google street view api: